About Multi-fact Relationship Data Models

 • When unrelated fields are used in a viz, dimensions are cross joined.
 Measure values are table scoped (that is, aggregated locally to a single value for their entire table) and repeated.

 • When fields are stitched based on a shared field, dimensions are outer joined.
-Measure values are aggregated at the level of whatever dimensions they can be broken down by and might be repeated.
+Measure values are aggregated at the level of whatever dimension they can be broken down by and might be repeated.

 • Stitching dimensions are similar to linking fields in data blending.
 Results are calculated for each pair of related fields, then the unrelated values are stitched together across the shared values of the dimension shared between them.